daryll-ko/cs132-main/README.md

 ---

-7. Select rows in the fodder spreadsheet we want, copy-paste them into the final spreadsheet, then add fill in the remaining required columns:
+7. Select rows in the fodder spreadsheet we want, copy-paste them into the final spreadsheet, then fill in the remaining required columns:

    - Account Type
    - Content Type
    - Reasoning